 Easy Brazilian Cheese Bread (P縊 de Queijo) Recipe.
 Print Our tour of Brazil continues.

 After posting the moqueca recipe, several of you asked if I had a recipe for Pão de Queijo, or Brazilian cheese bread, sort of like a chewy cheese puff made with tapioca flour.
 As a matter of fact, I do.
 My friend Bill gave me this recipe years ago, a favorite from his Brazilian wife Silvia.
 I’ve made it several times, each time with different cheeses.
 There are several ways to make Pão de Queijo.
+The beauty of this recipe is that you can make a big batch of batter and just store it in the refrigerator (for up to a week), pouring out just as many mini-muffins as you want to eat.
 The only weird ingredient is tapioca flour.
 The recipe as presented is fairly basic.
 Ingredients Special equipment recommended: One or two mini muffin tins. *It helps when baking with eggs to start with eggs at room temperature.
 Method Hide Photos 1 Preheat oven to 400°F. 2 Put all of the ingredients into a blender and pulse until smooth.
 Eat while warm or save to reheat later.

 Artisan Bread in Five Minutes a Day.
 And I’m not even kidding!